JonathanPiquard/webconception/README.md

 # Web Conception

-A website that I designed to demonstrate my freelance skills : creating websites, native mobile apps and softwares.
+A showcase website that I designed to demonstrate my skills as a freelancer : creating websites, native mobile apps and softwares.

 ### Installing
 ```